 - Click on Segment in the navigation menu

-- Click on the Objetives tab
+- Click on the Actions tab

-- Click on Create New Objective
+- Click on Create New Action

-- Enter a description of the objective
+- Enter a description of the Action

-- Make the objective Public
+- Make the Action Public

 - Click on Create

-Continuous work with objectives
+Continuous work with actions

 When the action plan has been made, it’s important to keep it up to date.
 It’s recommended to schedule 10-15 minutes on every monthly/bi-monthly/quarterly meeting with the team to update the progress.
 Regularly prioritizing check-in's and making real-time adjustments with the team ensures that the team will sustain its focus and make progress further on.
 To adjust the progress, proceed by: